rich-iannone/DiagrammeR/README.md

                [...])
 ```

 The graph attributes can be set in a similar manner by supplying a vector to the `graph_attrs` argument.
-Here's an example where the layout engine is set to 'circo', node overlapping is suppressed, nodes are set to a fixedsize, the separation between nodes is of factor 3, and the edges are drawn first (so as to not obscure the nodes):
+Here's an example where the layout engine is set to 'circo', node overlapping is suppressed, nodes are set to a fixed size, the separation between nodes is of factor 3, and the edges are drawn first (so as to not obscure the nodes):

 ```R
 graphviz_graph([...],